multiformats/js-cid/README.md

 #### cid.codec

+Property containing the string identifier of the codec.

+#### cid.code

-Property containing the codec string.
+Property containing the integer identifier of the codec.

 #### cid.version